Toby was bitten by the track bug and found the Civic’s 100mph “top speed” a little limiting, so the search began…

 Toby named her “Dirty Molly”.
 They took her to an autocross within a few days of the purchase and it was barely weeks later when she made her track debut at the PCA track day, again on the Shenandoah event.

-The PCA Potomac DE Registrar (Bruce Dobb) was nice enough to allow us to share a car in the beginner (Green) group, driving half of the run sessions each.
+The PCA organizer, especially Bruce Dobb, was nice to allow us to share a car in the beginner (Green) group.

 Bruce was Kenny’s instructor, while another experienced racer Tony Kelly was Toby’s instructor.

-(Thanks to many years of Gran Turismo?)
-Kenny did well in his first session and he was allowed to move up to the next run group.
+With years of autocross and Gran Turismo, Kenny did well in his first session and he was promoted to the Blue run group.
 From that moment on, corner workers and fellow drivers would see a yellow car “double stinting” at all events.